sallada1/cse15l-lab-reports/lab-report-5-week-10.md

 ### The provided MarkdownParse.java class considers images as links

-With the help of the `diff` followed by the *results.txt* output in the provided [markdown-parse](https://github.com/ucsd-cse15l-w22/markdown-parse) and [my-markdown-parse](https://github.com/sallada1/markdown-parse)
+With the help of the `diff` followed by the *results.txt* output in the provided [markdown-parse](https://github.com/ucsd-cse15l-w22/markdown-parse) and [my-markdown-parse](https://github.com/sallada1/markdown-parse),I was able to out the differences between two files.

 ![Image](diff.png)

-The `diff` function helps in pointing out the differences between two files.In order to figure out the file which was providing the output("[train.jpg]"),I used the `bash script.sh` function in the **markdown-parse** directory where the output is followed by the file name.After going through the output,it was easy to figure out which file was producing the output.
+In order to figure out the file which was providing the output("[train.jpg]"),I used the `bash script.sh` function in the **markdown-parse** directory where the output is followed by the file name.After going through the output,it was easy to figure out which file was producing the output.

 ![Image](bash577.png)